 2-1-1 Texas provides free information about services in your area.

 - Access to charity care in Texas hospitals

 The Attorney General's office provides guidance on how to obtain charity care at qualifying Texas hospitals.

 The Adolescent Health Program looks at overlap between behaviors, their underlying common causes, and successful interventions.

-The Department of Aging and Disability Services (DADS) provides a range of services for consumers with special care needs.
+The Texas Health and Human Services Commission (HHSC) provides a range of services for consumers.

 - American Kidney Fund Patient Assistance Program